How to Project a Successful Business Image

 Your business image isn't strictly defined by your personal presence and appearance.
 Prospective clients will take note of your business premises and whether it is professional looking, clean, organized and inviting.
 Some prospective clients will scrutinize what type of phone-pen-vehicle-laptop-equipment or tools you are using if you are a tradesperson.
 And last but not least, most everyone will check your online image long before they meet you in person.

 I am not saying all of this to make you paranoid, I am saying it to make you aware that some people leave no stone unturned if they are making a decision to do business with you or not.

 Body Language is Key

 Most successful people carry themselves in similar ways, they have great posture, and command attention and respect.
 They are also articulate and attentive when speaking with others whether it be one on one or to an audience.
 Successful people appear confident without coming across as being superior or arrogant.
 When you look a successful person in the eye, you will notice that they reflect an air of confidence and security in themselves and their abilities.

 Details matter when it comes to your business image.
 Be mindful to revise, fix or replace anything that would provide a negative message to your image of success.
 Yes, some of this is smoke and mirrors but if you don't use what you can to your competitive advantage someone else will get the contract, new client, promotion or opportunity that you didn't by not paying attention to detail.
 It's really that simple.

 Here are 7 reminders on how to best 'project' a successful business image.

 Look Good for Any Occasion

-You don't have to be rich to look good.
+You don't have to spend a fortune on clothing to look good.
 Acceptable business attire today is relative but do pay attention to detail and dress appropriately.
 A rule of thumb is to dress one notch higher than what's expected and accessorize tastefully.
 Hire an image coach or style expert if you have no fashion sense.
-And, yes, shoes matter.
+And, yes, your shoes matter.